SeatGeek Stadium: Future

 The Fire and Bridgeview began negotiating a re-evaluation of the stadium lease in 2018, shortly after Joe Mansueto acquired his stake in the team.
 In early April 2019, several media reports emerged about a potential contract buyout that would allow the Fire to move back to Chicago, playing temporarily at Soldier Field once again.
 On May 8, 2019, Fire president Nelson Rodriguez confirmed that the team was negotiating a tentative deal with the village to terminate their lease, which was slated to run through 2036, at an estimated cost of $65 million.
 The terms of the deal were confirmed on July 9, 2019.
 In consideration for releasing the Fire and MLS from the lease, the Fire will put money toward a "multisport recreation and entertainment center" at the site.
-The Red Stars have no plans to move.
+On September 3, 2025, the Stars announced plans to move to Northwestern University for the 2026 season.
 On January 27, 2021, Chicago House AC of the NISA announced that they had selected SeatGeek Stadium as their home.

-Nevertheless, in 2022, because of Soldier Field availability, the Fire played late-season matches at the stadium and may still play other matches there in future seasons while it solves its Chicago stadium situation.
+Nevertheless, beginning in 2022, because of Soldier Field availability, the Fire have played late-season matches at the stadium and may still play other matches there in future seasons while it solves its Chicago stadium situation.
 Moreover, its MLS Next Pro affiliate Chicago Fire FC II is based out of Bridgeview.